servirtium/demo-javascript-climate-tck/README.md

 ![image](https://user-images.githubusercontent.com/82182/90219297-a00ea480-ddfd-11ea-9610-6450d949d0df.png)

 Note the playback mode is quickest.
+Your day to dey development of you main applications functionality would rely on this mode of operation.